intelligogroup/object-to-schema-mapper/README.md

 }
 ```

-This configuration expresses that `addresses` in the source and `PersonAddresses` in the target are arrays in which there are nested values that should be mapped one to another: `street` to `streetName`.
+This configuration expresses that `addresses` in the source and `PersonAddresses` in the target object are arrays which have object elements with keys that should be mapped one to another: `street` to `streetName`.

-As you can see, there is one level of `[]` nesting in `source` and `target`.
+As you can see, there is one level of array (`[]`) nesting in `source` and `target`.
 This is the rule that should be preserved.

 For reference: here's a complex object and possible mapping configurations that will be applied to It: